 More Perks and Requirements

-One of the last requirements that needs to be stated is that, if you want to claim your parent as a dependent on your tax return, you yourself cannot be eligible as a dependent on someone else’s tax return.
+One of the last requirements that needs to be satisfied is that, if you want to claim your parent as a dependent on your tax return, you yourself cannot be eligible as a dependent on someone else’s tax return.
 Again, you cannot be claimed as a dependent or eligible as a dependent (even without being claimed) if you plan to claim your parent as a dependent.
 Once all of the requirements are met, you’ll be happy to receive an additional $4,050 tax exemption on your return.

-You are also allowed to include your parent’s medical expenses when calculating your medical deductions, and you may also be able to claim the Dependent Care Credit if your parent needs assistance while you’re at work or away.
+You are also allowed to include your dependent parent’s medical expenses when calculating your medical deductions, and you may also be able to claim the Dependent Care Credit if your parent needs assistance while you’re at work or away.

 Don’t worry about knowing these tax laws.
 TurboTax will ask you simple questions and give you the tax deductions and credits you’re eligible for based on your answers.
+If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
+A TurboTax Live CPA or Enrolled Agent can even review, sign, and file your return.